M0nkeyFl0wer/spec-kit-assistant/README.md

-# Spec - Your Golden Retriever Guide to Spec-Driven Development
+# Spec - Your Guide to Spec-Driven Development

 ```
     ╔═════════════════════════════════════════════╗